mlondschien/hdcd/simulations/main_simulation/README.md

 The files `simulation_line.txt` and `simulation_section.txt` contain bash code to run simulations for different setups.

 The `aggregate_simulation_results.R` file contains code to read in the `rds` files from the simulations, aggregate the simulation results, and produce latex code for tables 1 and 2.
 Note that it might be necessary to adjust `directory`.
-The archive `/data/simulation_results.zip` contains results used to create the figures of the original document.